Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Implementing the Parallel Estimation Framework

 \subsection{Parallel Within-Treatment Regressions}

-The simplest method of estimation would be to use a set of parallel linear least squares regressions---one regression for the units with $T_i=0$ and one regression for the units with $T_i=1$.
-In each regression, the outcome variable $Y$ is regressed on the moderator variable $S$, along with the full set of covariates $X$ conditional upon which it is assumed that $S$ is independent of the potential outcomes.
-This then yields estimates of the average causal effect of $S$ on $Y$ within each treatment level.
-The difference between these two estimates then constitutes the estimate of the ATME, $\hat{\delta}_{PR}$.\footnote{This approach shares certain similarities with a framework proposed by \citet{juddetal2001}; however, it is differently motivated and theoretically distinct.
-To begin, their context is one in which every individual is observed in the treatment and control condition, so the parallel regressions contain observations for all units in the sample.
-Furthermore, a more important difference is that the moderation implied by their parallel regression framework is descriptive, as they do not consider that the moderator may be correlated with any number of omitted variables that may actually be driving the difference in the treatment effect.
-In fact, the parallel regressions described there are simply an alternative, mathematically equivalent way of estimating a simple interaction between the treatment and moderator in the absence of controls, whereas the parallel regressions described here are presented specifically as a means of eliminating confounding of the causal moderation effect of interest given a linear functional form.}
+The simplest method of estimation would be to use a set of parallel linear least squares regressions.
+In each regression, the outcome $Y$ is regressed on the moderator $S$, along with the full set of covariates $\bm{X}$ conditional upon which it is assumed that $S$ is independent of the potential outcomes.
+This yields estimates of the average causal effect of $S$ on $Y$ within each treatment level, and their difference constitutes the estimate of the ATME, $\hat{\delta}_{PR}$.